 I AM A SELF DECLARED POST-MODERN ECOLOGICAL ARTIST.
-The vision for my work is to elevate “Native Wild Spaces” to Places to be revered and protected.
-Agricultural and suburban sensibilities are quick to dismiss or insist be these Native Wild Spaces be cleared out.
+The vision for my work is to elevate “Native Wild Spaces” into places of reverence and need of protecting.
+Agricultural and suburban sensibilities are quick to dismiss or insist these spaces be cleared out.
 They appear too chaotic to fit into an orderly landscape.
 Residential lawns being the largest mono-crop in our country and gardens minus their native plants are unsustainable.
-My work is to show Native Wild Spaces as Essential Places to value, defend and to restore diversity to our landscapes.
-I hope to shape people’s ideas of what having lawns and gardens mean in light of climate change, loss of natural habitat and species endangerment.
+My work is to show Native Wild Spaces as Essential Places to value, defend and to restore biodiversity to our landscapes.
+I hope to shape people’s ideas of what having lawns and gardens mean in light of climate change, habitat loss and species endangerment.

 Birds are ubiquitous but how silent the world would be without them.
-Stemming from my background in biology and on-going fascination with animal behaviorism (psychology), my approach is to show birds as sentient beings with feelings (love, caring, competition, stress), language, and relationships.
-I look to show a bird’s personality, a life in their eyes versus an Aububon correctness.
+Stemming from my background in biology and on-going fascination with animal behaviorism, my approach is to show birds as sentient beings who have feelings of love, caring, competition and stress, have language, and form relationships.
+I want to show a bird with personality,

 MAKER OF LITTLE BOOKS

 Creating little books has been a life-long practice starting when I was very young and binding my volumes with a household stapler.
-Combining my ridiculous love of children’s picture books, a background in publishing, and courses in book arts, my little books are best understood by grownups who enjoy little surprises, a smile, a good laugh along with a good story.
+Combining my ridiculous love of children’s picture books, a background in publishing, and courses in book arts, my little books are best understood by grownups who enjoy a good laugh along with a bit of philosophy.

 AS A TRADITIONAL (VISUAL) and digital artist, I work with watercolor, pen and ink, oil pastels, metal point, typography